SergiiGlad/kubernetes/Resourses.md

 [IBM Kubernetes Networking] (https://github.com/IBM/kubernetes-networking)

+## NodePort and LoadBalancer Services

+The types of IPs presented so far, pod IPs and ClusterIPs, are usable only from within the Kubernetes cluster.
+It is not possible for applications outside the cluster to use them to reach a pod (without additional configuration, e.g. adding your own routes).
+For that we need to use a type of service which provides an external IP address.
+Kubernetes provides two service types which do this.

+   * A ```NodePort``` service exposes the service at a static port (the NodePort) on each node.
+A ClusterIP service, to which the NodePort service will route, is automatically created.

+   * A ```LoadBalancer``` service exposes the service externally using a cloud provider's load balancer.
+NodePort and ClusterIP services, to which the external load balancer will route, are automatically created.

+ ## Ingress

+A Kubernetes LoadBalancer service is a TCP layer (layer 4) load balancer.
+If you want the features of an application layer (layer 7) load balancer, you need to use an Ingress resource instead of a LoadBalancer service.
+Let's change the guestbook application for using a LoadBalancer service to using an Ingress resource.
+First let's delete the existing guestbook service.

 ## STORAGE

  * **_PERSISTENT VOLUME CLAIM_**: requests Kubernetes to dynamically allocate storage from a Storage Class.